trenthian/trenthian.github.io/index.md

 </div>

 <div class="card">
-You know I could do with a nice crustini instead of crackers.<br>
+Crustini would be nice instead of crackers.<br>
 Pickles are nice.
 </div>